Flashbond/Transport-Fever-2-Zoom-Out-Limit-Patch/README.md

 The script creates *TransportFever2.exe.bak* before modifying the original executable.
 Use the backup file to revert changes.

 ## Disclaimer ##
-This is an unofficial community patch and is not affiliated with or endorsed by Urban Games or the publishers of Transport Fever 2.
+* This patch modifies original game exe.
-This patch modifies original game .exe.
+* This is an unofficial community patch and is not affiliated with or endorsed by Urban Games or the publishers of Transport Fever 2.